 More specifically, a value proposition is developed for a specific target customer, unifies how a company (or a line of business) creates value across product, service, experience, channels and other business levers, and identifies the necessary proof points to bring it to life.
 More importantly, a value proposition should be customer-led.
 So, before you decide whether you need a value proposition, ask yourself the following questions:

 - Do I have a well understood customer segment?

 - Have I developed strong insights about their motivations and needs?

 If the answer to the above two questions is yes, it’s time to develop a value proposition, starting with thinking about all the possible levers that impact your target segment.

 The Components of a Brand’s Value Proposition

-The components shown in the table above are the key touchpoints consumers have with your brand.
+The key touchpoints consumers have with your brand are the components of your brand’s value proposition.
 Optimizing them will drive growth, but some will be more important to focus on than others.
 A company may already have a very strong offer in some areas, so they will not require a lot of change (i.e. we have a great product).
 But others will require significant adjustments (i.e. we need to reach out to our segment via different channels), while others may not be relevant at all.